afkratz/ChavezCRISPRa/README.md

   - Output files

-    - `FigureSourceData/Figure 5 and Supplementary Figures 16b and 18-21.xlsx`
+    - `Figure Source Data/Source Data Figure 5 and Supplementary Figures 18b and 20-23.xlsx`

   - Estimated run time - 1 minute

 ### Contact and inquiries

-For questions relating to this code, please contact Alexander Kratz at afk2133@cumc.columbia.edu
+For questions relating to this code, please contact Alexander Kratz at afk2133@cumc.columbia.edu or kratzalexander1313@gmail.com